doammii/ai-agents-for-beginners/03-agentic-design-patterns/README.md

 ### Agent (Time)

 This is how the agent operates over time.
-These principles inform how we design agents interacting across the past, present, and future.
+These principles inform how we design agents interacting across the past, present, and future. - 시간이 지남에 따라 개선(과거 event 연결 및 reflection design)

 - **Past**: Reflecting on history that includes both state and context.
   - Agent provides more relevant results based on analysis of richer historical data beyond only the event, people, or states.
   - Agent creates connections from past events and actively reflects on memory to engage with current situations.
+  - 과거 prompt와의 상호작용 기록 표시
 - **Now**: Nudging more than notifying.
   - Agent embodies a comprehensive approach to interacting with people.
 When an event happens, the Agent goes beyond static notification or other static formality.
 Agent can simplify flows or dynamically generate cues to direct the user’s attention at the right moment.
   - Agent delivers information based on contextual environment, social and cultural changes and tailored to user intent.